CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

 useful as part of a key or signature algorithm migration, where subjects may be issued multiple certificates containing different public keys or signed with different CA private keys or signature algorithms.
-This method does not require any changes to the certification path algorithm as described in RFC 5280.
+This method does not require any changes to the certification path validation algorithm as described in RFC 5280.
 Additionally, this method does not violate the constraints of serial number uniqueness for certificates issued by a single certification